 For an investment, this represents the risk that, in the event of the failure of the counterparty, the Green Bank will not be able to recover the value of the investment.
-CGB does not have a policy relating to the credit risk of investments.
-As of June 30, 2017 and 2016, CGB had no reportable credit risk.
+The Green Bank does not have a policy relating to the credit risk of investments.
+As of June 30, 2017 and 2016, the Green Bank had no reportable credit risk.